Eigenfunctions of deformed Schr\"odinger equations: Introduction

-\end{enumerate} Let us also note that the difference equation \eqref{eq:diffin} arises in the integrability context as the Baxter equation of the $N$-particle closed quantum Toda lattice \cite{Gutzwiller1980, Gutzwiller1981, Sklyanin1985, PasquierGaudin1992, Kozlowski:2010tv}.
-In that setting, one imposes very specific boundary conditions on the solutions, beyond just square-integrability.
-As a consequence, the solutions considered in \cite{Gutzwiller1980, Gutzwiller1981, Sklyanin1985, PasquierGaudin1992, Kozlowski:2010tv} exist only at special values of the parameters $h_k$ with $k = 2, \cdots, N$.
-We will return to this point in \autoref{sec:toda}.
+Let us also note that the difference equation \eqref{eq:diffin} arises in the integrability context as the Baxter equation of the $N$-particle closed quantum Toda lattice \cite{Gutzwiller1980, Gutzwiller1981, Sklyanin1985, PasquierGaudin1992, Kozlowski:2010tv}.
+In that setting, one imposes {specific} boundary conditions on the solutions, beyond just square-integrability.
+As a consequence, the solutions considered in \cite{Gutzwiller1980, Gutzwiller1981, Sklyanin1985, PasquierGaudin1992, Kozlowski:2010tv} exist only at special values of the parameters $h_k$ with $k = 2, \cdots, N$. {These special values coincide precisely with those at which the Hamiltonian \eqref{eq:hamil} exhibits {the features described above under point 4}}.
+We will return to this in \autoref{sec:toda}.

 This paper is organized as follows.
 In \autoref{sec:sec2} we define the spectral problem and present explicit eigenfunctions; see \eqref{eq:eigenfeven} and \eqref{eq:eigenfodd}.
+In \autoref{sec:relatedproblems} we present solutions for the inverted potential and the $\sinh[p]$ kinetic term.
 The relation to the quantum Toda lattice is discussed in \autoref{sec:toda}.
 In \autoref{sec:tsst} we derive the results of \autoref{sec:sec2} from the TS/ST correspondence.
 In addition, four appendices complement the main text.
 In \autoref{app:GT} we review conventions for the SU($N$) root system.
 In \autoref{sec:faddev} we summarize the definition and relevant properties of the Faddeev quantum dilogarithm.
 In \autoref{sec:sf} we review several gauge-theory special functions, with particular emphasis on Nekrasov-Shatashvili functions.
 Finally, in \autoref{sec:figs} we present additional figures that provide further numerical evidence for our results.